 - this week’s COVID update

 - a thought about the future

 Change is afoot!

 This is to announce that Jessica has started a scheduled temporary leave.
 We are grateful she plans to return to her remote position, and an exact timeframe will become clearer as the summer progresses.
-We will miss her cheerful presence on a day to day basis, but Laura Zah DNP has been working hard orienting to the practice and will be joined here in the office by Trish McPhee NP next week as permanent supports to the care provided by Berkshire Whole Health.
+We will miss her cheerful presence on a day to day basis.
+Trish McPhee NP will be starting next week as a permanent support to the care provided by Berkshire Whole Health.